In a World Like This

-In a World Like This is the eighth studio album (seventh in the US) by the Backstreet Boys.
+In a World Like This is the eighth studio album (seventh in the United States) by the Backstreet Boys.
 It was released on July 30, 2013, through the group's own K-BAHN record label, under license to BMG Rights Management, and distributed by RED Distribution.
-A follow-up to This Is Us (2009), it is the first album since Never Gone (2005) to feature Kevin Richardson, who left the group in 2006 and rejoined in 2012.
-It was also their first and only independent album since leaving their old label Jive Records in 2010.
-The album debuted at number five on the US Billboard 200, making the Backstreet Boys the first act since Sade to have nine US top 10 albums, and the only boy band to do so.
+Although it serves as the follow-up to This Is Us (2009), it is the first album since Never Gone (2005) to feature Kevin Richardson, who left the group in 2006 and rejoined in 2012.
+It was also their first independent album since leaving their old label Jive Records in 2010.
+The album debuted at number five on the US Billboard 200.

 On May 20, 2013, the group released "Permanent Stain" as a promotional single, which was co-written by band member Nick Carter.
-A free download of the song was offered with the purchase of a ticket for their In a World Like This Tour.
+A free song download was offered with a ticket for their In a World Like This Tour.
 The first single from the album, also titled "In a World Like This" premiered on Z100 New York on June 18, 2013 and was released on June 25, 2013.